latest nhpb_banner 1__compressed

 How to Save Money

-There are a variety of financial assistance services and programs in the Sacramento County community.
-They range from utility bill help to foreclosure prevention, emergency rent and housing assistance, to providing residents with free clothing and food.
+There are a variety of financial assistance programs in the Sacramento County community.
+They range from utility bill help to foreclosure prevention, emergency rent and housing assistance, to providing residents with free clothing or food.
 Homeowners can get help for their mortgage and first time borrowers can apply for loans too.
-Find where to get financial help or free stuff near you in Sacramento County below, including from charities, churches and other government assistance agencies.
+Find where to get financial help or free stuff near you in Sacramento County below, including from charities, churches and other government agencies.

-The organizations also try to give out free stuff, including gasoline cards, bus passes and goods for low-income households in Sacramento CA. Whether it is emergency furniture or school supplies for kids, or a free used auto or new car, or even Christmas toys or clothes, basic needs are given out as well.
+The organizations also try to give out free stuff, including gasoline cards, bus passes, cars for a job and goods for low-income households in Sacramento CA. Whether it is emergency furniture or school supplies for kids, or a free used auto or new car, or even Christmas toys or clothes, basic needs are given out as well.

 Find financial assistance with paying bills